top of page

 ree

-Dated broadly to Augustus’ reign, this local bronze belongs to the wave of Augustan colonial re-organizations and veteran settlements that followed the civil wars; the simple AVG legend and bare head are entirely in keeping with provincial bronzes struck under or for the new regime.
+This coin dates back to Augustus’ reign.
+It belongs to a wave of Augustan colonial reorganizations and veteran settlements that followed the civil wars.
+The simple AVG legend and bare head align with provincial bronzes struck under or for the new regime.

 References